OJ/gobuster/README.md

 * `-s <status codes>` - comma-separated set of the list of status codes to be deemed a "positive" (default: `200,204,301,302,307`).
 * `-x <extensions>` - list of extensions to check for, if any.
 * `-p <proxy url>` - specify a proxy to use for all requests (scheme much match the URL scheme)
+* `-a <user agent string>` - specify a user agent string to send in the request header

 ### Building